Tips For Buying a Foreclosure

-Your agent can give you an idea of what price is the right price.
+Your agent can give you an idea of what offer is the right market price.
 You want to make a strong offer so you can land the sale – if you offer too little, the bank might not take you seriously.

 It is worth remembering that foreclosures are often priced competitively from the outset.
 Banks are not sentimental about foreclosed homes.
 They want to sell them as fast as possible.

 If you offer too much lower than the initial price, you could lose out on the purchase.
 Work with your agent to decide which price makes the most sense based on current market conditions.